common-fate/terraform-provider-commonfate/docs/index.md

 # Common Fate Provider

 Use the Common Fate provider to interact with your access rules managed under Common Fate.
-You must configure the provider with the proper credentials before you can use it.

-Common Fate’s governance API uses IAM auth via API Gateway, so you will need to configure a role to be used by the Terraform provider to enable it to communicate via the Common Fate API.

 For example:
 ```terraform